mattsemar/dsp-bulldozer/readme.md

-﻿## Bulldozer

-Get your planet ready for a shiny new factory.
+﻿Get your planet ready for a shiny new factory.
 Cover it in foundation in seconds or remove all existing factory buildings.

 Coming soon, support for non-cheaty mode where foundation & soil pile from player's inventory are used (see 'Cheatiness' config properties).